Guide for Hikers : What to Wear on Hiking Trail

 Introduction

-Widely regarded as the best tea-house trek circuit in Nepal, it is vital for anyone setting on this trek to have a sound knowledge of the types of manaslu trek accommodation offered on this route.
+Widely regarded as the best tea-house trek circuit in Nepal, it is vital for anyone setting on this trek to have a sound knowledge of the types of Manaslu trek accommodation offered on this route.
 Since there are quite several places you can stay during your trip along this route, too many choices can confuse you and lead to a hasty, indecisive solution.

 Keeping all these factors in mind, only to ensure that your trip is taken care of smoothly, we have carefully compiled a list of affordable, hospitable places for your stay during your Manaslu Circuit Trek.